• Chateaubriand

 Product description

 Watercress sauce is a very easily made accompaniment.
-My chateaubriand recipe with bone marrow and watercress sauce consists of a little sautéed shallot and garlic to which a little stock is added before blitzing it to velvety smoothness with fresh watercress, crème fraîche, a little Dijon mustard and seasoning.
+My recipe for Chateaubriand with Bone Marrow & Watercress Sauce consists of a little sautéed shallot and garlic to which a little chicken stock is added before blitzing it to velvety smoothness with fresh watercress, crème fraîche, a little Dijon mustard and seasoning.

-Cooked over charcoal having been rolled in crushed fennel and coriander seeds with dried rosemary, lemon zest and garlic it's fabulous; especially when served with an unctuous potato salad rich with mayonnaise all flecked with fresh tarragon and parsley.
+Cooked over charcoal having been rolled in crushed fennel and coriander seeds with dried rosemary, lemon zest and garlic it is fabulous, especially when served with an unctuous potato salad rich with mayonnaise all flecked with fresh tarragon and parsley.

 A smearing with good curry paste before the grill will also deliver joy.